ionic-team/stencil/BREAKING_CHANGES.md

 + onInputCapture?: (event: InputEvent) => void;
 ```
 `event` arguments to either callback should be updated to take this narrower typing into account

+#### Narrowed Typing for `autocapitalize` Attribute
+The [`autocaptialize` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autocapitalize) has been narrowed from type `any` to type `string`.
+This changes brings Stencil into closer alignment with TypeScript's typings for the attribute.
+No explicit changes are needed, unless a project was passing non-strings to the attribute.

 ### Output Targets